 🍽️ Serving Suggestions

-• Pair with a side of roasted garlic hummus and fresh-cut vegetables for a Mediterranean-inspired spread.
+• Pair with a side of roasted Mediterranean vegetables, such as zucchini, eggplant, and bell peppers.

-• For a family-style dinner, serve the Greek salad with salmon alongside grilled chicken or lamb kebabs and a side of roasted potatoes or quinoa.
+• For a light lunch, serve the Greek salad with salmon alongside a cup of lentil or chicken-orzo soup.

 ❌ Common Mistakes to Avoid